C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 After reading both articles, you will notice that even though they refer to the same historical event, the representation of May 1968 is not the same.
 The two articles have different structures, content, visual elements, and use different bibliographical references.

-Now, please try to answer the following questions and discuss your answers with your fellow students:
+Now, please check the following questions and discuss your answers with your fellow students:

 - What are the main similarities and differences in how the two Wikipedia articles present the May 1968 historical events?
-For example, do you notice any similarities or differences in the sections and sub-sections of the articles?
-How do you explain these similarities/differences?
+Explore both the structure and the content (or parts of the content) of the articles and try to explain these similarities and differences.
-- Do you detect any similarities or differences in the bibliography that the two articles cite?
-For example, are there more cited works in any article?
-What is the language of the cited works in each case?
-How do you explain these similarities/differences?
+- Do you detect any similarities and differences in the bibliography that the two articles cite in the section of references?
+For example, you can explore if the articles rely more heavily on certain works (or not), the language and the type of the cited resources in each case.
+Try to explain these similarities and differences.

+Write a short text of 500 words with your findings and reflect on what they tell us about the reception of the event in each case.

 ### Reading/viewing suggestions